gllrmzndm/GUILLERMO/_posts/2022-03-28-Using-yarn-instead-of-npm.md

 Source: [https://github.com/facebook/create-react-app/pull/11322](https://github.com/facebook/create-react-app/pull/11322)

-To use `yarn`, you will need to use the command `yarn create-react-app my-app` Using `create-react-app my-app` will also use `npm` as package manager.
+To use `yarn`, you will need to use the command `yarn create react-app my-app` (Mind the space in `yarn create` part, it isn't a spelling mistake.)
+Using `create-react-app my-app` will also use `npm` as package manager.